 - Set sexual limits.
 Stick to these limits and remember that no one can tell you where your limits are.
-This is a decision that you have to make and do not let anyone change these decisions or force you to go further than you want to.
+This is a decision that you must make, and no one should influence your decisions or force you to go further than you want to.

 - Don’t give mixed signals.
 Be very clear about what you do and do not want.
 State your desires clearly.
 Instead of saying “I don’t think so”, say “NO!
 I don’t want to do this.”

-- You are never obligated to have sex with someone and you have the right to discontinue sexual activity even after it has already started.
+- You are never obligated to have sex with someone, and you have the right to cease sexual activity even after it has already started.

-- Don’t get into a situation where you are alone with someone who you do not know or trust.
+- Exercise caution when getting into a situation where you are alone with someone who you do not know or trust.